Labfox/Cours/docs/lce/main.md

     important place

-I hate phones and proprietary software
+I hate phones and proprietary software.

 I love coding

+hardworking,

+1. Someone who is reliable is someone you can always count on.
+2. Someone who is punctual is somewone who is always organised and always on time.

+None